Your return to DMACC is a partnership. You should not come to any DMACC facility if you answer "YES" to any of the following:

 - Do you have a loss of, or change in, your normal sense of taste or smell (anosmia)?

-- Are you or someone in your household awaiting COVID-19 test results due to a possible exposure or symptoms?
+- Are you or someone in your household awaiting COVID-19 test results due to a confirmed exposure or symptoms?

-- Have been exposed to COVID-19 in the past 14 days?
+- Have you been directly exposed to COVID-19 in the past 14 days?

 contact your Supervisor immediately if you experience any of the above.